 Another distinctive aspect of Sterling College, dating from its inception, is the emphasis placed on its status as a Christian college within the Presbyterian tradition.
-Its faculty and staff have always been, and continue to be, believing Christians who strive to combine the concepts of faith and learning in their lives and in the classroom.
+Its faculty and staff are believing Christians who strive to combine the concepts of faith and learning in their lives and in the classroom.

 Sterling College looks to the future with confidence.
 With support from the community, churches, and thousands of dedicated alumni and friends who annually help the College, the Sterling College tradition continues.
-The background and interests of the students, combined with the College's Christian focus, gives Sterling College a heritage and a future which promise each student a concerned and supportive learning environment.
+The background and interests of the students combined with the College's Christian focus, gives Sterling College a heritage and a future which promise each student a concerned and supportive learning environment.